johnbe4/getSeoSitemap/readme.txt

 In fact, submitting sitemap by their own link, they never update the last submission time inside webmaster tools.
 There is not any maximum limit of URLs number to scan and to add to sitemap.

-You will be able to fix them giving a better surfing experience to your clients.
+You will be able to fix all internal an external wrong links giving a better surfing experience to your clients.

 Instructions
 1 - all links of your website must be setted to absolute links ( including always http:// or https:// ).